 Yet with some initial investment of time and training, and sensitivity to constituents’ comfort in sharing their struggles, failures and successes, constituents who share their stories can become the nonprofits most impactful storytellers.

-Their personal experiences ring true to donors in ways and words that tailored mission and vision statements cannot.
+Constituent personal experiences ring true to donors in ways and words that scripted mission and vision statements cannot.

 When a person who has benefited from your organization’s programs can speak to how effectively your interventions addressed their problems in unique, highly personal, and innovative ways, those stories reveal the profound ways in which your organization values and measures success.